automuteus/galactus/README.md

 ### Optional:
 * `GALACTUS_PORT`: The port on which Galactus will run and receive requests from AutoMuteUs.
 Defaults to 5858.
-* `BROKER_PORT`: The port on which the broker will listen for socket connections from capture clients.
-Defaults to 8123.
 * `REDIS_USER`: Username to authenticate with Redis, if applicable.
 * `REDIS_PASS`: Password to authenticate with Redis, if applicable.